brucefan1983/GPUMD/README.md

 You can cite the following paper if you use GPUMD to study heat transport using the in-out decomposition for 2D materials and/or the spectral decomposition method as described in it:
 * [3] Zheyong Fan, Luiz Felipe C. Pereira, Petri Hirvonen, Mikko M. Ervasti, Ken R. Elder, Davide Donadio, Tapio Ala-Nissila, and Ari Harju.
 Thermal conductivity decomposition in two-dimensional materials: Application to graphene.
 Phys.
 Rev. B 95, 144309, (2017). https://doi.org/10.1103/PhysRevB.95.144309

-You can cite the following paper if you use GPUMD to study heat transport using the HNEMD method:
+You can cite the following paper if you use GPUMD to study heat transport using the HNEMD method and the associated spectral decomposition method:
 * [4] Z. Fan, H. Dong, A. Harju, T. Ala-Nissila, Homogeneous nonequilibrium molecular dynamics method for heat transport and spectral decomposition with many-body potentials, Phys.
 Rev. B 99, 064308 (2019). https://doi.org/10.1103/PhysRevB.99.064308